 Raising a child with “grit” … builds self-esteem

-Misho of the Mountain is printed in a dyslexia-friendly font to help all kids have a more enjoyable reading experience
+Misho of the Mountain is available in an ebook version that uses a dyslexia-friendly font to help all kids have a more enjoyable reading experience

 Suggested Topics to Talk About with Your Child